13 Picture-Perfect Places in Emilia-Romagna, Italy That Feel Like a Dream

 10. San Leo

+Down in the historic center, cobblestone streets wind past ancient houses barely wider than doorways.
 The Parish Church of San Leo houses precious artworks and the sword of Saint Francis himself.
-Local trattorias serve hearty regional dishes, including casciotta di Urbino cheese that fuels fortress exploration.
-I recommend staying overnight to experience the town’s magical atmosphere after day visitors depart.
+Local trattorias serve hearty regional dishes including casciotta di Urbino cheese that’ll fuel your fortress exploration.
+I stayed overnight to experience the town’s magical atmosphere after day visitors left – totally worth it.
+The narrow medieval streets become your own private movie set once the crowds disappear.

 The hillside town of San Leo offers unique panoramic views